 During the investigation process, the school will take measures to ensure that no further bullying or harassment occurs between the individual(s) who was (were) bullied and the individual(s) who bullied.
 If necessary, the school will put in place a student safety plan for the involved individuals.
+The plan may include the following: changing the seating of the individual(s) who bullied in class, at lunch, or on the bus identifying a staff member who will act as a safe person for the individual(s) who was (were) bullied altering the schedule of the individual(s) who bullied preventing access to the individual(s) who was (were) bullied.

+Any changes should not inconvenience the individual(s) who was (were) bullied.

+VI.
+Responding

-The plan may include the following: changing the seating of the individual(s) who bullied in class, at lunch, or on the bus identifying a staff member who will act as a safe person for the individual(s) who was (were) bullied altering the schedule of the individual(s) who bullied preventing access to the individual(s) who was (were) bullied VI.
-Responding Schools will take prompt and effective steps to end bullying/ harassment, eliminate any hostile environment, and prevent the bullying and harassment from happening again.
-After the school receives a report of bullying or harassment, and it is confirmed, the counselor and/or school principal will contact the parent/guardian(s) of all students involved, and will maintain communication with the parent/guardian(s) once the investigation is completed to share the results of the investigation, whether there was a violation of policy, and the process for appealing the findings of the investigation.
+Schools will take prompt and effective steps to end bullying/harassment, eliminate any hostile environment, and prevent bullying and harassment from happening again.

+After the school receives a report of bullying or harassment, and it is confirmed, the counselor and/or school principal will contact the parent/guardian(s) of all students involved and will maintain communication with the parent/guardian(s) once the investigation is completed to share the results of the investigation, whether there was a violation of policy, and the process for appealing the findings of the investigation.

 Support services will be provided to address the psycho-social needs of both the individual(s) who was (were) bullied and the individual(s) who bullied.

 Possible support services for the individual(s) who was (were) bullied and the individual(s) who bullied may include counseling and a student safety plan.
 Possible non-punitive support strategies for the individual(s) who bullied include, but are not limited to, a parent/student conference, counseling with the school counselor, education about the effects of bullying/harassment, a behavior contract, anger management training, positive behavioral supports (e.g. functional behavioral assessment, behavioral intervention plan), referral to an external mental health professional, or completion of community service.
 Different response strategies will be used if attempted strategies are ineffective.
 Following up with both the individual(s) who was (were) bullied and the individual(s) who bullied to monitor response efforts is the responsibility of the counselor and/or school principal.
 The school will ensure that individual(s) who were bullied and their families know how to report any subsequent problems.

 VII.
+Sanctions (Consequences)

-Sanctions (Consequences) There will be appropriate sanctions for those participating in bullying.
+There will be appropriate sanctions for those participating in bullying.
 The developmental maturity levels of the parties, the levels of harm, the reasons surrounding the incident, the nature of the bullying, the context in which the alleged incidents occurred, and the past history of the parties involved will be considered when determining consequences.
 The school will follow a hierarchy of consequences for bullying (see Appendix A).
-Standard consequences for the individual(s) who bullied may include, but are not limited to, time out, loss of privilege, verbal reprimand, parental notification, detention, reassignment of seats in class, cafeteria, or bus, reassignment of classes, reassignment to another mode of transportation, completion of a letter of acknowledgement for damaged possessions, in-school suspension, out-of-school suspension, referral to law enforcement, or expulsion.
+Standard consequences for the individual(s) who bullied may include, but are not limited to, time out, loss of privilege, verbal reprimand, parental notification, detention, reassignment of seats in class, cafeteria, or bus, reassignment of classes, reassignment to another mode of transportation, completion of a letter of acknowledgement of actions with an apology to the individual(s) who was (were) bullied, repayment for damaged possessions, in-school suspension, out-of-school suspension, referral to law enforcement, or expulsion.

 Students will work with the counselor and/or school principal to create a behavior change plan if bullying behavior continues.
 The counselor and/or school principal is responsible for monitoring effectiveness of sanctions.
-VIII.
-Communications For reference by families and the wider community, USD 320's website and the website of the school will publicly and prominently feature this bullying policy, information about reporting bullying/harassment, and the name and contact information for the school administrator responsible for receiving incident reports.
-The counselor and/or school principal will also ensure that this policy is posted in the main office and that the full bullying policy, including all key components, is distributed annually in the student and staff handbooks.
-The school will also be responsible for posting the contact information for the school district's coordinators of Title VI for reporting of harassment based on race, color or national origin, Title IX for reporting of disability harassment.
-IX.
-Evaluation This school's bullying policy and its implementation will be evaluated using the data stored in the bullying/harassment incident database.
-Data will be used to identify patterns of bullying behavior and to evaluate effectiveness of prevention programming and the response procedure.
-Implementation and compliance with this school's bullying policy will be evaluated using a student and staff bullying policy implementation survey.
-This school's bullying policy will be reviewed and updated by an appointed committee on a yearly basis.